Artificial Intelligence: Mind-Boggling Future Predictions in 2019

 We will create systems and robots, which are smarter than us.
 According to Ray Kurzweil, one of the most-known futurists, computers will have the same level of intelligence as humans by 2045.
 This point of evolution is called by some scientists as the Singularity.

-Using big data, computer programs (or artificial intelligence) will be capable of analysing massive amounts of information, identifying trends and using that knowledge to come up with solutions to the world’s biggest problems, such as hunger, diseases, climate change, overpopulation, etc.
+Using big data, computer programs (or artificial intelligence) will be capable of analyzing massive amounts of information, identifying trends and using that knowledge to come up with solutions to the world’s biggest problems, such as hunger, diseases, climate change, overpopulation, etc.

 2. Machines will become our best friends, advisors, and caretakers